Unknown Facts! Kader Khan Used To Sleep Empty Stomach; His Life Struggle Will Give You Goosebumps!

 Before entering Bollywood, Kader Khan worked as a professor at MH Saboo Siddik College of Engineering, Mumbai.
 Apparently, he had a dream of opening an educative organisation where both art and religion would be discussed, but this just remained a dream!

-Mr Khan Was Wheel-chair Bound, Memory Loss & Could Barely Speak!
+Mr Khan Was Wheel-chair Bound, Had Memory Loss & Could Barely Speak!

 In 2015, he got operated which impaired his mobility.
 He was wheel-chair bound.
 There were also reports that he suffered memory loss and could barely speak.